TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Remove-JCUser.md

 PS C:\> Remove-JCUser cclemons -CascadeManager User -CascadeManagerUser some.manager
 ```

-Removes the JumpCloud user with the username 'cclemons'.
-If this user is a manager, their managed users will be reassigned to the manager specified by the provided username/id with CascadeManagerUser.
+Removes the JumpCloud user with the username `cclemons`.
+If `cclemons` is a manager, their subordinates will be reassigned to the manager specified by the provided username/id with CascadeManagerUser parameter.
+In this case, `cclemons` subordinates will be managed by the user with username: `some.manager` after `cclemons` is removed.

 ## PARAMETERS